city72/city-72/README.md

 #### Configure the Heroku App for your project

-Go to you project folder, and run the following command:
+Go to the city-72 directory that was created when you cloned from Github, and run the following command:

 ```sh
   $ git remote add heroku git@heroku.com:YOURAPPNAME.git